shiwakshir/brief-agent/README.md

 ## Built during the hacking window

 BRIEF was built new for this hackathon.
-The idea grew out of a problem I keep running into in my own research work, but the eleven-step reasoning chain, the Foundry deployment, the Foundry IQ grounding, the confidence-scoring layer, and the entire interface were all built during the event.
+The idea grew out of a problem I keep running into in my own research work, but the multi-agent system, the orchestrator, the Foundry deployment, the Foundry IQ grounding, the confidence-scoring agent, and the entire interface were all built during the event.

 ---